DataArt/CalculationEngine/README.md

 * engine-data - contains all _data-related_ objects and objects to work with '_data_. _Data_ means external information - everything that can be stored somewhere (database, network, filesystem) - excel files, data sources, caches for data sets, etc. Since Calculation Engine does not require any particular data storage - it only provides APIs to implement them.
 * engine-data-cache-impl - contains basic Cache implementations for engine-data module.
 Since library need some storage to save information to - it needs to be provided with implementation of JCache standard - EHCache (http://www.ehcache.org) is used here.
 * engine-functions - contains all the custom functions and classes to load\use them in application.
 * engine-evaluation - contains two major entities: _Evaluator_ and _Auditor_. _Evaluator_ is used to evaluate cells (calculate formulas). _Auditor_ is used to get audit information (execution graph, static graph).
-This module contains interfaces, realizationû and some internal classes for Evaluator and Auditor.
+This module contains interfaces, realizationÃ» and some internal classes for Evaluator and Auditor.
 * engine-demo - contains only _demo_ classes to see how Calculation Engine can (and should) be used from outside applications.
 * engine-root - maven root module to build 'engine-only' modules: _engine-model_, _engine-data_, _engine-functions_, _engine-valuation_.
 Since Apache POI fork should be build rarely and it takes some time - this new module to 'build fast' was introduced.
 * engine-tests - contains all the tests in project.
 Inside of this module there are three more modules: _engine-tests/engine-it_ (integration tests), _engine-tests/engine-it-graph_ (integration tests for graphs - based on xml compare), _engine-tests/engine-unit_ (unit tests).